 Free radicals are unstable, free molecules of reactive oxygen species and reactive nitrogen species generated inside the human body.
-They labelled as incomplete atoms in the sense that they lack an electron attaching to them.
+They labeled as incomplete atoms in the sense that they lack an electron attaching to them.
 Since they are unstable and freely wandering inside the cells, they react quickly with other compounds in their vicinity in order to capture "that" required electron to form a pair and become stable.
-This inclination and reaction of free radicals with different organelles inside a living cell leads to their structural damage.
-Once the rate of damage supersedes repair, disease process ensues in the form of depressed immunity, easy susceptibility to viruses and bacteria, cancers, cardio-vascular diseases, nerve degeneration, etc.
+This inclination and reaction of free radicals with different organelles inside a living cell lead to their structural damage.
+Once the rate of injury supersedes repair, disease process ensues in the form of depressed immunity, easy susceptibility to viruses and bacteria, cancers, cardiovascular diseases, nerve degeneration, etc.

-Broadly, free radicals grouped into two major categories; Reactive oxygen species (ROS) and reactive nitrogen species (RNS).
+Broadly, free radicals grouped into two broad categories; Reactive oxygen species (ROS) and reactive nitrogen Species (RNS).
 Reactive oxygen species comprises peroxides, hydroxyl radical, superoxide, oxybenzone, and hypochlorous molecules.
-Reactive Nitrogen species include nitric oxide, peroxyntrite, etc. Reactive oxygen species so far are the most powerful free radicals that directly attack cellular structures and DNA.
+Reactive Nitrogen species include nitric oxide, peroxynitrite, etc. Reactive oxygen species so far are the most powerful free radicals that directly attack cellular structures and DNA.

-In all the living organisms, different kinds of free radicals being produced constantly and spontaneously inside all the metabolically active cells.
-In fact, free radicals are resulting end product in response to active enzymatic cellular metabolism.
-They produce constantly inside lysosomes, mitochondria, peroxisoms and other enzymaically active structure inside the cells.
+In the living organisms, different kinds of free radicals being produced continuously and spontaneously inside all the metabolically active cells.
+In fact, free radicals are resulting end products in response to active enzymatic cellular metabolism.
+They are regularly created inside lysosomes, mitochondria, peroxisomes and other enzymatically dynamic structures inside the cells.
 Reactive oxygen species lead by hydroxyl radical is the most powerful endogenous oxidants.
-Apart from regular oxidants produced inside the body, plethora of exogenous agents initiate cascade of oxidation reactions upon gaining entry into the human body and come in contact with tissue cells.
-Solar radiation, air pollutants such as carbon monoxide, ozone, tobacco smoke, benzene, chlorine, formaldehyde toluene, exposure to ionizing radiation, consumption of medicines, heavy metals in food and water, Inhalation of chemical solvents such as cleaning products, paints, cosmetics, perfumes, pesticides, processed foods containing artificial flavorings, food color agents, trans fats, high levels of lipid peroxides, etc.,
+Apart from natural oxidants produced inside the body, plethora of exogenous agents initiate a cascade of oxidation reactions upon gaining entry into the human body and come in contact with tissue cells.
+Any sources could trigger free radicals formation. such as solar radiation, air pollutants such as carbon monoxide, ozone, tobacco smoke, benzene, chlorine, formaldehyde toluene, exposure to ionizing radiation, consumption of medicines, heavy metals in food and water, Inhalation of chemical solvents such as cleaning products, paints, cosmetics, perfumes, pesticides, processed foods containing artificial flavorings, food color agents, trans fats, high levels of lipid peroxides, etc,.